 Paws on Parole

-Paws on Parole is a prison-based dog training program which pairs adoptable dogs from Alachua County Animal Services with inmates from the Florida Department of Corrections and the Alachua County Jail.
+Paws on Parole is a prison-based dog training program which pairs adoptable dogs from Alachua County Animal Resources & Care with inmates from the Florida Department of Corrections and the Alachua County Jail.

 The dogs live with and are trained by the inmates for 8 weeks and learn the basic skills necessary to pass the American Kennel Club's Canine Good Citizen test.
 The adoption fee is $30.00 and includes spay/neuter, microchip, and vaccines.